franchsli/SignSpeak/README.md

 The numpy files are named this way (if the dataset is created with VideoHandler):
   {source_file_index}frame{source_frame_index}.npy
   (with underscores between the "variables")
+This is called like this for debugging purposes, as you can know which is the first usable frame in a video.
-If the dataset is created with ImageHandler the {source_frame_index} will be ommited.
+If the dataset is created with ImageHandler dataset would look like this:

+.
+└── dataset/
+    ├── LABEL/
+    │   ├── LABEL1.npy
+    │   ├── LABEL2.npy
+    │   └── ...
+    ├── ANOTHER_LABEL/
+    │   ├── ANOTHER_LABEL1.npy
+    │   ├── ANOTHER_LABEL2.npy
+    │   └── ...
+    └── ...

+The .npy files use the origin image file name.